memfault/interrupt/_drafts/zero-to-main-2.md

 Once again, we will use our simple "minimal" program, available [on Github](https://github.com/memfault/zero-to-main/blob/master/minimal).

+*Like Interrupt?
+[Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox*

 ### A brief primer on linking

 Linking is the last stage in compiling a program.
 It takes a number of compiled